Chair Yoga Poses

 • By using the muscles surrounding the ankle, flexing your right foot helps to protect your knee.

-• Bend forward from the hips.
+• For a more thorough stretch, bend forward from the hips.

 • Take many deep, slow breaths while you’re here.